epfl-ada/ada-2023-project-cinemada/Readme.md

  We use two sources of popularity estimation: a tmdB popularity of an actor and YouGov database of the most famous actors

+ The YouGov dataset contains only 1500 actors, providing the fame feature only for a subset of our actors, therefore, we trained an SVR model to predict the fame metric for the rest of our dataset.
+This analysis can be found on /Preprocessing/fame_SVR_prediction.ipynb.
+At the same time, we used the explainability of the model to get some insights into the main features that could influence the success of an actor.

 We can aggregate these factors as follows:

 $ Success(P, W) = P + F + \sqrt{W} $